MarnixCroes/libbitcoin-doc/docs/FAQ.md

 As a final phase is the _confirmation phase_.
 This does the fully ordered check of the full chain.
 For example, no double spends across the chain.

-### Does Libbitcoin support Taproot?

-No, Taproot is currently not supported.
-This is on the roadmap.

 ### How is Libbitcoin different from Bitcoin Core?

 _Libbitcoin_ and _Bitcoin Core_ are two different implementations of the Bitcoin protocol.